 I’ve been cooking a lot lately and recipe testing for the website which is ironic since I haven’t been posting much.
 Thing is, people usually think that it’s just a recipe to prepare but there are lots of chores that go behind the scenes.
 Shooting and styling the food, editing pictures, and only then uploading it to the website along with the recipe.
 The process takes hours or even a couple of days for each recipe.
 Continue reading “Indian Style Chicken Marinade”

 Apart from the well-known name tag, Hilton Abu Dhabi is what you’d call a simple way to enjoy life’s little pleasures.
 Continue reading “Staying at Hilton Abu Dhabi”

 I’ve been down with the flu and that has left me with no tastebuds for the time being.
 Eating is not really on my mind at this time, but to keep hunger away I do need to get into the kitchen to prepare a thing or two.

-This time I found myself making a noodle bowl instead of the comforting soup that I normally opt for.
+This time I found myself making a vegan noodle bowl instead of the comforting soup that I normally opt for.
 This noodle bowl is super easy and leaves you feeling full as well.
 Like my usual recipes, this one is versatile too and you can add whatever you please.
 Continue reading “Quick Vegan Noodle Bowl”

-Picturesque mountains, sandy beaches, wildlife reserves, loads of shopping, food markets and more – South Africa is a delight for every traveler.
+Picturesque mountains, sandy beaches, wildlife reserves, shopping, food markets and more – traveling to South Africa is a delight for every traveler.
 No matter what age group you belong to, you’re sure to find something to do there.
-Continue reading “South African Sojourn”
+Continue reading “Traveling to South Africa: A Memorable Sojourn”